 Five Ways To Deal With a Narcissistic Parent

 Are you trying to figure out how to navigate and deal with a narcissistic parent or family member?
-Then this is the article for you.
+Then today’s Best Day Blog article for you.
 I’m going to be showing you five ways to deal with a narcissistic parent.

 Tip #1 Acceptance

 What keeps us from being able to deal with a narcissistic parent is that we keep trying to fix or figure out what’s going on.
 To accept that it can’t be figured out due to the narcissistic tendencies being created in their own childhoods, and therefore being out of your control, a few things have to be accepted about the parent:

 - They will never admit that they’re the problem (classic narcissistic trait)

 - They will never care about you or care about the family truthfully in the way you hope.